isomerpages/kkh-patientbilling/_bill-payment/Understanding your Bill.md

 Understanding your Bill
 -----------------------

 Since 5 November 2021, there has been a change in bill format.
-The new bill format is consistent with all other public healthcare institutions.
+The current bill format is consistent with all other public healthcare institutions.

-The new bill format:
+The current bill format:

 1. Standardises information presented in healthcare bills across healthcare institutions and care settings.
 2. Clearly indicates the pre-and-post subsidy costs, and how various financing schemes will help you to pay for the remaining amount.